fullfacing/keycloak4s/README.md

 ###Changed
 - Renamed "keycloak4s" module to "keycloak4s-admin".
 - Renamed "keycloak4s-adapters" module to "keycloak4s-auth".
+- Renamed "keycloak4s-monix" module to "keycloak4s-admin-monix".
-- Moved core functionality from the auth and admin modules to the newly created core module.
+- Moved core functionality from the auth, admin and monix modules to the newly created core module.
 Refactored as necessary.
-- Moved sandbox code from the auth and admin modules to the newly created playground module.
+- Moved sandbox code from the auth, admin and monix modules to the newly created playground module.
 Expanded sandbox code.